coppertop-bones/bones/docs/maintian/detail/bones syntax for programmers.md

 ```

-blocks have deferred execution but don't create a new context (aka environment) of variables and they can take
+blocks have deferred execution but don't create a new context (aka environment) of variables and they can take (but
-parameters:
+not like functions infer) parameters:

 ```
 [[name1:type1, name2:type2] <:return type> ...]